The Beginning Of A Long Story by Maeve Brennan, 1961

 Bringing the reader back to a familiar house

-I am beyond thrilled to announce the arrival of Maeve Sumner Walpole, first daughter to my wife and I and most certainly a future fan of the short story.
+I am beyond thrilled to announce the arrival of Maeve Sumner Walpole, the first daughter to my wife and I, and I believe she most certainly is a future fan of the short story.
 How could she not be?
 She shares her name with one of my favorite short story writers – Maeve Brennan.

 So, wish us luck.
 I’ve got the magic tricks scheduled to post for the next year or so while I go about learning the much greater magic trick called being a father.
 In the meantime, here is a wonderful, early Maeve Brennan story to celebrate the occasion.